AlbertChen1991/nEM/README.md

   <img src="https://github.com/AlbertChen1991/nEM/blob/master/fig/PR_curve.png">
 </p>

+## Dataset
+The Riedel dataset (Riedel et al., 2010) used in this paper is publicly available.
+We provide the processed version of this dataset.
+You can download from this [Google Drive link](aaa.com) or [Baidu Cloud link](https://pan.baidu.com/s/1anEw7xjmFZo6gaRWP0gpVw)

 ## References
 [Lin et al., 2016] Yankai Lin, Shiqi Shen, Zhiyuan Liu, Huanbo Luan, and Maosong Sun.
 Neural Relation Extraction with Selective Attention over Instances.
 In Proceedings of ACL.